Trombecher/vine/README.md

 # The Vine Programming Language

-Vine is a programming language with focus on simplicity and type safety. (it's written in Rust btw)
+Vine is a programming language with focus on simplicity and type safety (it's written in Rust btw).

 > [!WARNING]
 > This project is in a very early stage of development.